 SAN DIEGO, August 23, 2017 – The time for talk is nearly over.
 Thank goodness.

-Two of the biggest personalities in combat sports, boxer Floyd “Money” Mayweather and UFC champion Conor “The Notorious” McGregor wrapped up their final stop on the hype train for their 12-round boxing match set for Saturday in Las Vegas.
+Two of the biggest personalities in combat sports, boxer Floyd “Money” Mayweather and UFC champion Conor “The Notorious” McGregor wrapped up their final stop on the hype train trip for their 12-round boxing match set for Saturday in Las Vegas.
 All that remains now is the ticketed weigh-in on Friday, and the bout itself.

 In our role as boxing journalists, we strive to inform the public about significant events, review fights, report on developments in boxing, and introduce the personalities behind the sport.
 What we also must do is call out hypocrisy and let you know when you’re being bamboozled.